 A partition is a super-small part of a bigger chunk of data.
 Partitions are based on logic – they are used in Spark to manage data so that the minimum network encumbrance would be achieved.

-This being another one of those Spark interview questions that allow some sort of elaboration, you could also add that the process of partitioning is used to derive the before-mentioned small pieces of data from larger chunks, thus optimizing the network to run at the highest speed possible.
+You could also add that the process of partitioning is used to derive the before-mentioned small pieces of data from larger chunks, thus optimizing the network to run at the highest speed possible.

 Question 2: What is Spark Streaming used for?

-You should come to your interview prepared to receive a few Spark Streaming interview questions since it is quite a popular feature of Spark itself.
+You should come to your interview prepared to receive a few Spark interview questions since it is quite a popular feature of Spark itself.

 Spark Streaming is responsible for scalable and uninterruptable data streaming processes.
 It is an extension of the main Spark program and is commonly used by Big Data developers and programmers alike.